Is it safe for travelers to visit Italy?

 Government precautions

-Borrelli said at Monday's press conference that it remains safe to travel to Italy, because the outbreak remains in a contained area and has not spread outside of it.
+At Monday's press conference, Borrelli said it remains safe to travel to Italy, because the outbreak remains in a contained area and has not spread outside of it.

 However, the towns of Codogno, Castiglione d'Adda, Casalpusterlengo, Fombio, Maleo, Somaglia, Bertonico, Terranova dei Passerini, Castelgerundo and San Fiorano in Lombardy and Vo' Euganeo in Veneto are under lockdown.

-This means around 10,000 people are banned from leaving or entering the affected areas without authorization.
+People are banned from leaving or entering the affected areas without authorization.
+As a result, around 100,000 people are facing travel and other restrictions.

 Meanwhile Italy's Health Minister Roberto Speranza also announced the closure of public buildings and limited transport in these zones.

 "We are asking basically that everyone who has come from areas stricken by the epidemic to remain under a mandatory house stay," Speranza said at a Saturday press conference.